COVID-19 Global Impact:

 Informal economy workers are particularly vulnerable because the majority lack social protection and access to quality healthcare.
 Without the means to earn an income during lockdowns, many are unable to feed themselves and their families.
 For most, no income means no food, or, at best, less food and less nutritious food.

-The Sri Sathya Sai Sarla Memorial Hospital at Muddenhalli is gearing up to rise to the occasion, and will extend the best COVID care to all those in need absolutely free of cost.
+The Sri Sathya Sai Sarla Memorial Hospital at Muddenhalli has geared up and risen to the occasion and extends the best COVID care to all those in need absolutely free of cost.
 The criticality of providing this infrastructure is highlighted by the fact that there are not enough hospitals with ICU facilities in the district of Chikkaballapur and some of its neighboring towns.